SowjOcaya/VoiceAnchors/README.md

 # Voice Anchors Website

-A community website for Voice Anchors with admin dashboard, member management, and real-time media sharing powered by Forge.
+A community website for Voice Anchors with admin dashboard, member management, and real-time media sharing powered by Supabase.

 ## Features